CaseyRo/casey.berlin/pages/raspberry PI 101.md

 	sudo pip install docker-compose
 	```

 ### 2.7.
-Optional, moving the storage of your docker containers to external storage
+Optional, Moving the Storage of Your Docker Containers to External Storage

 1. Moving the storage for docker files around wasn't that hard — I followed the following by changing the daemon settings for Docker: